-Leaving the Sequoyah National Wildlife Refuge in Oklahoma a couple of days ago (March 16, 2024), I had an interesting encounter on the auto tour road.
-In an area with water on both sides, I spotted an Eastern River Cooter making its way across!
+Leaving the Sequoyah National Wildlife Refuge in Oklahoma on March 16, 2024, I came across an Eastern River Cooter crossing the auto tour road.
+The road was bordered by water on both sides, and the turtle was steadily making its way across.

-As some of you may remember from a previous post (Eastern River Cooter), females of this species are known to travel across roads in search of nesting sites.
-While I can’t say for certain if this was the case here, it did make me curious.
+In a previous post (Eastern River Cooter), I noted that females of this species often travel across roads in search of nesting sites.
+I cannot say for certain if that is what I witnessed here, but it did make me curious.

 I pulled over and got a few pictures of this determined turtle on its journey.